 Figure 4.
-Score and loading plots of the first three components (PC1-PC2, PC1-PC3 and PC2-PC3) on XRF data.
+Score and loading plots of the first three components (PC1-PC2, PC1-PC3 and PC2-PC3) of XRF data.

 As a consequence, it is possible to relate the information regarding the corrosion behaviour of the material exposed to the surrounding environment.
-The impedance measurements were performed by applying an alternating voltage in the range of 10 to 100 mV, in the frequency range from 0.01 Hz to 100kHz; Na2SO4 0.1 M solution was employed as electrolyte.
+The impedance measurements were performed by applying an alternating voltage in the range of 10 to 100 mV, in the frequency range of 0.01 Hz to 100 kHz; Na2SO4 0.1 M solution was employed as an electrolyte.

 RESULTS AND DISCUSSION

-In this section the results obtained in the long-term monitoring campaign are presented.
+In this section, the results obtained in the long-term monitoring campaign are presented.

 Photogrammetry

-Photogrammetry is a technology recently introduced in the Cultural Heritage field and it presents many useful goals.
-One example is the possibility of sharing and communicating art with visual presentations, both for museum and education purposes.
+Photogrammetry is a technology recently introduced into the cultural heritage field, and it presents the possibility of achieving many useful goals.
+One example is the possibility of sharing and communicating art using visual presentations, both for museum and educational purposes.
 Furthermore, a 3D model can be used as a support for restoration or for the creation of physical replicas.
-In addition, digital 3D models can be a resource for cataloguing information about the characterization of shape, colour and texture of artefacts and for supporting diagnostic.
+In addition, digital 3D models can be a resource for cataloguing information about the characterisation of the shape, colour and texture of artefacts and for supporting diagnostics.
 These last aspects are the ones stressed in this study.
-Indeed, photogrammetry was applied as documentation of the conservative state of the sculpture and to store the information regarding the investigated areas.
+Indeed, photogrammetry was applied to the documentation of the conservation state of the sculpture and to store information relating to the investigated areas.

-In Figure 3 the digital 3D models constructed within this monitoring project are shown.
-It is worth to notice that the models are a photorealistic reproduction of the works of art.
+In Figure 3, the digital 3D models constructed within this monitoring project are shown.
+It is worth noting that the models are a photorealistic reproduction of the works of art.

 Table 1.
-XRF results obtained from “Cavaliere” (indicated as CAV) and “Due forme o due ombre n°2” (indicated as DUE) expressed as counts per second.
+XRF results obtained from ‘Cavaliere’ (indicated as CAV) and ‘Due forme o due ombre n°2’ (indicated as DUE) expressed as counts per second.